Skip to main content

 KEY POINTS TO SCORE

-Fetal dose limit: 1 mSv for entire pregnancy
+Fetal dose limit: 1 mSv for the entire duration of pregnancy

 COMMON TRAPS